uBizzy/koseven/modules/userguide/guide/userguide/contributing.md

 ### Short version

-Fork the module whose docs you wish to improve (e.g. `git://github.com/ko7/orm.git` or `git://github.com/ko7/core.git`), checkout the `3.2/develop` branch (for the 3.2 docs), make changes, and then send a pull request.
+Fork koseven (e.g. `git://github.com/koseven/koseven.git`), checkout the `develop` branch make changes, and then send a pull request.

 ### Long version

 (This still assumes you at least know your way around Git, especially how submodules work.)

- 1. Fork the specific repo you want to contribute to on GitHub.
-(For example, go to http://github.com/ko7/core and click the fork button.)
+ 1. Fork the koseven repo you want on GitHub.

  1. Now you need to add your fork as a "git remote" to your application and ensure you are on the right branch.
-An example for the [ORM](../orm) module and 3.2 docs:
+An example for the [ORM](../orm) module:

-		cd my-kohana-app/modules/orm
+		cd my-koseven-app/modules/orm

 		# add your repository as a new remote
-		git remote add <your name> git://github.com/<your name>/orm.git
+		git remote add <your name> git://github.com/<your name>/koseven.git

 		# Get the correct branch
-		git checkout 3.2/develop
+		git checkout develop

  1. Now go into the repo of the area of docs you want to contribute to and add your forked repo as a new remote, and push to it.

-		cd my-kohana-app/modules/orm
+		cd my-koseven-app/modules/orm/userguide

 		# Make some changes to the docs
 		nano file.md